-The West Peoria Volunteer Fire Department is a separate entity from the City Government but works with the City on issues regarding safety and welfare of the residents and businesses.
+The West Peoria Volunteer Fire Department is a separate entity from the City Government but works with the City on issues regarding the safety and welfare of the residents and businesses.
 Learn more about the Fire Department here.

 The City of West Peoria contracts its Police protection and patrol with the Peoria County Sheriff's Department.
 This relationship helps us to keep our neighborhoods safe and deter crime.
 The City currently contracts two (2) officers to serve our community.
-To read about our officers, safety tips and more about the Peoria County Sheriff's Department, please follow this link.
+To read about our officers, safety tips, and more about the Peoria County Sheriff's Department, please follow this link.

 This position provides administrative assistance to the Mayor and the elected / appointed officials.
 The City Administrator acts as Chief Administrative Officer and Budget Officer of the City.
 He/she establishes and maintains procedures and policies to present to City Council and supervises various employees and oversees Planning Commission and ZBA.